qawolf/qawolf/docs/docs/add_assertions.md

 const { launch, waitUntil } = require("qawolf");
 ```

-Then we'll update the final step of our test:
+Then we update the final step of our test:

 ```js
 it('can click "Clear completed" button', async () => {